polylang/wp-phpunit/README.md

 Like for integration tests, some helpers are available in your tests, from the `TestCaseTrait` trait.

 ### PHPStan

+Since this project contains some PHPStan-related packages, you can use a few things directly:

+- `php-stubs/woocommerce-stubs`,
+- `wpsyntex/polylang-phpstan`,
+- `wpsyntex/polylang-stubs`.

 Example for your `phpstan.neon.dist` file: